CobaltFusion/DebugViewPP/README.md

 Changes in 1.6.x:
 - restructuring log-sources code
 - experimental horizontal scrolling by dragging mouse
-- fixed crash when saving files in UTC-n timezones
-- fixed crash when pause/unpausing
+- fixed a bug in version 1.6.48 that prevented dbgview-agent messages from showing

 Download latest version (stable branch, from 20 Sept 2015)
 -----------------------